evertdespiegeleer/MScThesis2022/README.md

 All relevant files are available as a bundled zip-file.

-The bundle is roughly 200 mb in size, making it too large for direct hosted on GitHub.
+The bundle is roughly 200 mb in size, making it too large for direct hosting on GitHub.
-The repo, however, allows me to keep a public, managed list of working download links.
+This repo, however, allows me to keep a public, managed list of working download links.

 The bundle can be downloaded from the locations listed below.